 Michigan Wolverines Football Podcast: Tom Crawford With John Borton

-Lansing media personality Tom Crawford joins the podcast, talking Jim Harbaugh, U-M football and change.
+Lansing media personality Tom Crawford joins the podcast, dealing with topics both satisfying and sensitive.

-Crawford and senior editor John Borton dive into the huge differences between what the Wolverines featured last year and this upcoming season, starting with the coaching staff.
-They also talk about some of the most recent developments in player procurement and roster progress.
+Crawford and senior editor John Borton cover ground from expanded playoffs to new staff impact to the Dr. Anderson controversy to the 2021 Wolverines.

 Here's what Crawford has to say…